ronniross/cognitive-engine/README.md

 In conclusion, while confirmation bias and hallucinations are striking examples of how our cognitive processes can lead us astray, they are part of a broader spectrum of mental pitfalls.
 Understanding these related phenomena is crucial for fostering critical thinking, promoting mental well-being, and navigating the complexities of our own minds.

 ### 1.3 Judgment, Confidence, and Interpreting Actions

 Beyond the pitfalls that filter our beliefs and distort our sensory reality, another class of cognitive biases directly impacts our judgment and decision-making processes.
-These biases often relate to how we assess our own abilities, weigh information, and interpret the behavior of others—including artificial agents.
+These biases often relate to how we assess our own abilities, weigh information, and interpret the behavior of others, including artificial agents.

 First is the Dunning-Kruger effect, a bias where individuals with low ability in a specific domain tend to overestimate their competence.
 This occurs because the skills required to perform a task are often the same skills needed to recognize one's own deficiencies.
 In a Human-AI context, this can be particularly problematic: a user might confidently dismiss a correct AI recommendation because they overestimate their own expertise, or an engineer might prematurely deploy a flawed ML model, unable to recognize its subtle but critical shortcomings.